What Does It Cost to Run a Heat Pump in New York?

 Monthly difference

-At the statewide average residential rate, running a heat pump in New York costs more per month by $45.36 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a heat pump in New York costs $72.94 more a month than it would at the U.S. average rate.

 How much electricity does a heat pump use?

 Heat pumps move heat rather than generating it, making them more efficient than resistance heating.
-Actual consumption varies widely with climate, home size, and system SEER/HSPF rating.
-In New York, that energy is priced using the statewide residential average of 23.87 ¢/kWh, with a national benchmark of 17.57 ¢/kWh for comparison.
+The runtime shown reflects a typical active heating or cooling day; real annual use is highly seasonal — close to zero in mild weather and much higher during peak summer or winter.
+Consumption varies widely with climate, home size, and system SEER/HSPF rating.
+New York prices that energy at 29.45 ¢/kWh, against a 19.32 ¢/kWh national average.

 Heat Pump operating cost estimate in New York